If you are planning on applying to MSU, the fee for the application is $38.

 What is MSU's acceptance rate?

-✅ MSU has an acceptance rate of 73%.
+✅ The acceptance rate for MSU is 73%.

 What is the early decision acceptance rate at MSU?